An Exploration of Degeneracy in Abelian Varieties of Fermat Type: Examples

 We use the L-functions and Modular Forms Database \cite{lmfdb} to gain further information about the field $L$.
 There is only one field listed that is a degree 2 extension of $\Q(\zeta_{15})$ with the same ramified primes (3 and 5):

 In order to further confirm that this is the field $L$ for which $\ST(A_L)$ is connected, we compute numerical moment statistics.
-The numerical moments in Table \ref{table:momemntsJ15L} were computed over the above field for primes $p<2^{32}$ by Sutherland \cite{SutherlandEmail}
+The numerical moments in Table \ref{table:momemntsJ15L} were computed over the above field for primes $p<2^{32}$ by Sutherland \cite{SutherlandEmail} using an algorithm described in \cite{HarveySuth2014} and \cite{HarveySuth2016}.
+Note that the values of the $a_1$-moments were rounded in order to fit the values in the table.

 We see that the errors for the even moments are within a margin of $1\%$ and are consistent with the errors for the odd moments.

 Further work is needed in order to determine the full Sato-Tate group of $J_{15}$ (over $\Q$).
 We know that the component group of the Sato-Tate group will satisfy $\ST(J_{15})/\ST^0(J_{15}) \simeq \Gal(L/\Q)$, however it is not clear how one could find explicit generators for the component group.